Pyrdacor/Ambermoon-Advanced/README.md

 Please keep in mind that this is in beta phase and I develop this on my own in my free time.
 So expect bugs, typos, bad texts, bad translations and even crashes.
 Save often!

 Ambermoon Advanced is playable on the Amiga.
 At least I hope so.
-I tested it with WinUAE so I am not 100% sure if it runs on any Amiga hardware.
+I tested it with WinUAE so I am not 100% sure if it runs on every Amiga hardware.

 ## What it's not